clnmlg/clnmlg/README.md

 ### Glad to see you here!
-As a junior backend developer student, I'm learning on how to build robust backends with the Symfony framework for applications.
+As a junior backend developer student, I'm learning how to build robust backends with the Symfony framework for applications.
 I'm also interested in computer security, pen-testing, design and music, as well as promising technologies such as Blockchain.

 <br/>